padfoot231/sereact/README.md

 # Sereact 3D Object Detection

+## 🧠 3D Object Detection with 3DETR and RGB-PointCloud Fusion

-A PyTorch implementation of 3D object detection using 3DETR (3D Detection Transformer) with RGB-PointCloud fusion.
-This project combines point cloud data with RGB images for enhanced 3D bounding box detection and orientation estimation.
+A PyTorch-based implementation of 3D object detection using **3DETR (3D Detection Transformer)** with RGB–PointCloud fusion.
+This project combines 3D point cloud data and 2D RGB images to improve 3D bounding box prediction and orientation estimation accuracy.

+📄 For detailed explanation and architecture overview, see [`myLib/README.md`](SUBMISSION.md).

 ## 🚀 Features